NikolaiT/lichess_cheat/README.md

 + Another idea is to inject some javascript into lichess HTTP Response that delivers the *big.js* or *round.js* javascript to the browser.
 At the same time I **start calulating the engine move as soon as the opponent move was sent by the server**.
 Then the injected javascript shows the move in the browser session.
 Optionally, the move is automatically made by the JS, to create a automatic cheat.
++ The basic algorithm for this is as follows:
+..1.
+When
+..2.
+The proxy detects which color we are playing and starts calculating the next move as soon as our network card receives it.
 + When lichess admins try to prevent this with some cheat detection javascript functionality, we will just delete the malicious javascript before it enters the browser.
 + other ideas (probably more elegant)